James-Frowen/merge-mesh-unity/README.md

 # Install

-Add code from the source folder to Assets in unity.
+Copy code from the source folder to Assets folder in unity project.

 # How to use